-Chris Rourk, a thought leader in artificial intelligence legal matters, is a Dallas intellectual property attorney with 10 years’ field experience as a former engineer and over two decades of diverse legal experience handling matters related to all aspects of intellectual property, as well as corporate transactions, commercial litigation and other complex interdisciplinary matters for clients across industries.
+Chris Rourk is a thought leader in artificial intelligence legal matters, with 10 years’ field experience as a former engineer and over two decades of diverse legal experience.
+His practice encompasses all aspects of intellectual property, as well as corporate transactions, commercial litigation and other complex interdisciplinary matters for clients across industries.

 Chris has prosecuted 400+ patents to issuance in diverse technological fields such as nanotechnology devices, semiconductor systems and devices, radio frequency systems and devices, analog systems and devices, telecommunications systems and devices, medical devices, image data processing systems and devices, and consumer electronics.
 One area in which Chris excels is in the use of strategic post-grant proceedings to invalidate patents that have been or might be asserted against clients.
 These proceedings allow improperly-granted patent claims to be attacked in the patent office, to save clients the expense and stress of district court litigation.